jmcclung3509/jessica-turner-portfolio-blog/content/about.md

     - name: 'og:title'
       content: 'This is the about page'
 ---
-# Hello there, I'm Jessica.
+# Hi there.
+My name is Jessica.

-## About me

-I'm Jessica, a web developer, living and working in North Georgia.
+I'm  a web developer, living and working in North Georgia.
 I have three kids, a husband and a one-eyed dog named Fury.
 When I'm not at my computer you'll likely find me  with my hands in the dirt or my nose in a book.

 ## My tech stack